 Loss of Limbs in Car Accidents

 Losing an arm or a leg in a car accident in San Antonio is a very serious matter.
 That's why it's important to take your injury seriously right from the start.
-At Tracey & Fox law firm, we understand what's at stake.
+At Tracey Fox King & Walters law firm, we understand what's at stake.
 That's why we want to meet with you as soon as possible.

 Our experienced San Antonio auto accident lawyers know what needs to be done to win such complicated cases.
 That's why we have such a strong track record of success.
 We do the work that needs to be done to deliver results.